I dedicated most of my time in archery to longbows, so today I want to answer the question:

-I really don’t mind using a longbow that is made of wood and fiberglass, because the feeling when you shoot it is still the same.
+I don’t mind using a longbow that is made of wood and fiberglass, because the feeling when you shoot it is still the same.

-Even when you are using a modern longbow, you will not see any stabilizers, sights or other tools that help the archer in any way.
+Even when you are using a modern longbow, you will not see any stabilizers, sights, or other tools that help the archer in any way.

 A longbow is meant to be shot instinctively!

-What can be done is attach some string silencers to the bowstring to reduce the sound of the bow when loosing the arrows, but modern longbows can be very quiet right from the start.
+What can be done is attach some string silencers to the bowstring to reduce the sound of the bow when shooting the arrows, but modern longbows can be very quiet right from the start.

 An arrow shelf is often used to add a little comfort.